Colorado & Regional Art

 In 1928 DU purchased the Chappell School of Art with a grant from the Carnegie Foundation and hired Ohio painter Vance Kirkland (1904–1981) at age 24 as the Founding Director of the DU School of Art, which opened on January 3, 1929.
 With the faculty he both inherited from the former Chappell School and subsequently developed, he encouraged modern art forms.
 Beginning in the mid-1940s, he gradually effected a shift of the state’s art center from Colorado Springs to Denver.

 In 1932, as Kirkland’s senior students approached graduation, the university refused to give credit for art courses toward degrees.
-Kirkland resigned and began the Kirkland School of Art in Henry Read’s old art school building two blocks east of Chappell House at 1311 Pearl Street.
+Kirkland resigned and began the Kirkland School of Art in Henry Read’s old art school building two blocks east of Chappell House at 13th Avenue and Pearl Street.
 One of the school’s first teachers was Frank Mechau, recently returned from a three-year sojourn in Paris.
 By 1933, Kirkland had an agreement with the University of Colorado “Denver extension” (UCD) that his students could get credit there toward graduation for their art courses.
 He thereby also founded the UCD art department and initiated its art program.
 By the time he turned 28, he had established three art schools (DU, the Kirkland School of Art and UCD).

 In 1946, when Kirkland had more than 200 students, DU hired him back with a salary equal to the chancellor’s.
 Over the years Kirkland’s faculty included three directors of the Denver Art Museum who were also very fine artists: Arnold Rönnebeck (Director 1926–1930), Donald Bear (Director 1934–1940) and Otto Bach (Director 1944–1974).
 Other important artists teaching with Kirkland were Julio deDiego, Roger Kotoske, Barbara Locketz, Bob Mangold, Beverly Rosen, William Sanderson, Maynard Tischler and Frank Vavra.